 If you or a loved one has suffered from the negative side effects of Ortho Evra, you may be entitled to compensation for your physical and emotional injuries.
 It's important to take immediate action, as restrictive statutes of limitations can prevent you from collecting the compensation you are entitled.
 Successful defective drug litigation sends a clear message to the pharmaceutical industry about accountability and consumer safety.
 You are not alone in this fight.
 Contact an experienced and dedicated Ortho Evra lawyer today to discuss the litigation options that are available to you.

-For assistance with your Ortho Evra case, click here to find Ortho Evra attorneys near you or find attorneys in a different state.
+For assistance with your Ortho Evra case, click here to find Ortho Evra lawyers near you or find lawyers in a different state.

 The FDA's special website dedicated to medical device resources